 Some of the troubleshooting actions recommended in this chapter involve removing suspect controllers and substituting controllers that are known to be good.
+This work should only be done by trained technicians.
 Whenever this is indicated, refer to Section 5.3.
 Refer to Section 5.4 for instructions on replacing fuses.